gv-sh/specgen/README.md

 # SpecGen

-SpecGen is a locally-hosted application for generating speculative fiction using AI, consisting of an Express backend API and two independent React frontends (admin and user interfaces).
+SpecGen is a locally-hosted application for generating speculative fiction using AI.
+The system consists of an Express backend API and two independent React frontends (admin and user interfaces).

 ## Project Structure